[Estimated read time: 9 minutes]

 La Grange is known as the only town left in America that has a street runner running down Main Street.
 On-street runner or street running is the routing of a railroad track or tramway track that runs directly alongside public streets, without any separation.
 The rails are embedded in the roadway pavement, and the train actually shares the street with pedestrians and vehicles.

-FUN FACT: Up to 30 trains a day pass through historical Downtown LaGrange.
+FUN FACT: Up to 30 trains a day pass through the historic Downtown LaGrange.

 6. Sustainable Economy

 One thing that you will love about Oldham County is that it is always growing!
-Over the last five years, the population in Oldham County has grown by 7.5%.
-This is one of the reasons that our local economy has continued to have sustainable growth over the years.
 Planning and Zoning does a great job improving and expanding the local community by having the opportunity to welcome new businesses to the area.
+Since 2010, the population in Oldham County has grown by almost 14%.
+This just shows that Oldham County has consistently had sustainable growth over the years.

 7. Community Resources